slipalison/Base.WebAPI/README.md

 #!c#

 using Oracle.ManagedDataAccess.Client;
-using Sml.WebAPI;
+using Base.WebAPI;
-using Sml.WebAPI.BasicSql;
+using Base.WebAPI.BasicSql;
-using Sml.WebAPI.JsonCompression;
+using Base.WebAPI.JsonCompression;
 using System;
 using System.Configuration;
 using System.Data;